 Owl Rock Capital (ORCC)

 As we start moving higher on the yield ladder, the risk involved with each investment gets a little higher.
-Owl Rock Capital (NYSE:ORCC) is currently yielding 12.8%.
+Owl Rock Capital (NYSE:ORCC) is currently yielding about 10%.
 That yield has risen significantly in 2020 due to the middle-market lender’s share price falling.

 I wrote about Owl Rock in November, about four months after it went public in July at $15.30 a share.
 Although its share price has fallen below its IPO price, I’m still interested in the business development company because it will pay a quarterly special dividend of 8 cents in all four quarters of fiscal 2020, which is a great deal, especially now.